ArkaneMoose/BotBot/README.md

 ### Good luck!
 Good luck on your journey to becoming a bot programmer.

-There is always an instance of @BotBot up in [&bots](https://euphoria.io/room/bots/) for you to program.
+There is always an instance of @BotBot up in [&bots](https://euphoria.leet.nu/room/bots/) for you to program.

-If you need help, you can ask @myhandsaretypingwords, @jedevc, or any of the other awesome Euphorians in [&programming](https://euphoria.io/room/programming/) for help with any bot-related questions.
+If you need help, you can ask @myhandsaretypingwords, @jedevc, @JRF, or any of the other awesome Euphorians in [&programming](https://euphoria.leet.nu/room/programming/) for help with any bot-related questions.

 Have fun, and please be respectful!